-- Stock grazing will not be undertaken in areas of high biodiversity values. - Where livestock are being used to remove vegetation by crash grazing the following principles will be considered: - \circ $\,$ Allow the stock to feed intensively in a defined area only for short periods - o Undertake crash grazing between autumn and mid-spring - o Manage the movement of livestock using fencing (temporary or permanent)

-- o Monitor feed levels so that overgrazing does not occur. - Where possible ground cover will be maintained towards 100% - The grazing pressure from other herbivores (e.g kangaroos, wallabies, rabbits and hares) is to be reviewed in the context of the domestic stocking rate that can be utilised.
+- Stock grazing will not be undertaken in areas of high biodiversity values. - Where livestock are being used to remove vegetation by crash grazing the following principles will be considered: - Allow the stock to feed intensively in a defined area only for short periods - Undertake crash grazing between autumn and mid-spring - Manage the movement of livestock using fencing (temporary or permanent) - Monitor feed levels so that overgrazing does not occur. - Where possible ground cover will be maintained towards 100% - The grazing pressure from other herbivores (e.g kangaroos, wallabies, rabbits and hares) is to be reviewed in the context of the domestic stocking rate that can be utilised.

-6.1.2.3 Habitat Augmentation
+6.1.2.2 Habitat Augmentation

 Habitat augmentation involves the establishment of habitat structures within Management Domains.
 This includes the relocation of surplus trees and rock removed from the Mine footprint for relocation as habitat structures within the Management Domains.
+Where possible, habitat augmentation will include the use of large rocks.